CNVPathwayAtlas/cnv-website/_pages/4-contact.md

 <a href="https://github.com/alexandra-valeanu/cnv-booklet/issues/new?template=1-request-new-cnv.yml" target="_blank">Submit a new CNV request</a>

 - For requesting data correction:
-<a href="https://github.com/alexandra-valeanu/cnv-booklet/issues/new?template=2-request-correction.yml" target="_blank">Submit a new CNV request</a>
+<a href="https://github.com/alexandra-valeanu/cnv-booklet/issues/new?template=2-request-correction.yml" target="_blank">Submit a new data correction request</a>

 ---